Akshay5623/Final-Project/README.md

 By having these stages set in place, the job will not pass if a previous stage of the pipeline fails, meaning it is easier to see where any code maybe failing.
 If the application is stable it will be pushed to another VM for deployment at the deployment stage.

+As seen in the image below, the latest pipeline runs show that the pipeline for this project is running smoothly after commits of code to the project repo and the application is deployed.

 ![Pipeline](./docs/Pipeline.png)

 ## Unit Testing

 I have used pytest to run the unit tests on the application, these tests are designed in a way to see if the areas being tested will produce a known value.

-By running the tests within the Jenkins pipeline, I was able to use Junit reports and Cobetura reports to produce test reports and coverage reports respectively
+By running the tests as a script within the Jenkins pipeline, I was able to use Junit reports and Cobertura reports to produce test reports and coverage reports respectively

 I was able to complete all 13 tests written with a 100% pass rate as well as a 99% code coverage rate as shown in the screenshots below.